T. F. Tierney

 Thérèse Frances Tierney (born June 8, 1951) is an American urbanist, network theorist, and educator.
 She is the director of the Urban Research Lab at the University of Illinois at Urbana–Champaign.

 Biography

 Born in Palo Alto, California, Tierney grew up in a post-war Eichler house designed by Ashen & Allen Architects, fostering an early interest in architecture and urban design.
 Tierney graduated from Palo Alto High School.

 From 1998 to 2002, she studied architecture at California College of the Arts.
-From 2002 to 2009, Tierney was a Malcolm Reynolds Fellow at the University of California Berkeley, where she developed a theory of networked urbanism, for which she was awarded her doctorate in 2009 with a designated emphasis in new media.
-During 2006, Tierney was a predoctoral researcher at the MIT medialab during William Mitchell’s tenure as director.
+From 2002 to 2009, Tierney was a Malcolm Reynolds Fellow at the University of California Berkeley, where she developed a theory of networked urbanism, for which she was awarded her doctorate in 2009 with a designated emphasis in new media. in 2006, Tierney was a predoctoral researcher at the MIT Media lab during William Mitchell’s tenure as director.
 She began teaching at University of Illinois Urbana Champaign in 2009.